s15n/par-lang/README.md

 <img src="screenshots/chose_second.png" alt="Hello, world!" width="300px">

+> 📝 Sending a signal intentionally looks like method invocation from other languages.
+While the two concepts
+> are different, they often serve similar purposes.
+Aside from that, signals also serve the role of sum types:
+> those with multiple alternative forms.

 #### Pass

 If multiple branches need to continue the same way, use `pass` to resume execution after the curly braces.